Diego Cortez: Career

 Cortez moved to New York City in 1973, where he worked as a studio assistant to conceptual artist Dennis Oppenheim and later with designer and performance artist Vito Acconci.
 He went on to embed himself in the music and arts scene in the city while holding multiple jobs including working as a security guard at the Museum of Modern Art.
 He also performed with Avant-garde artist Hermann Nitsch and was a founding member of the New York-based artists group Colab.
 In 1978, he co-founded the Mudd Club, a nightclub in the Tribeca neighborhood of Lower Manhattan, with Steve Maas and punk artist and music manager Anya Phillips.
+He has a cameo appearance in Scott and Beth B's No Wave film The Offenders.

 During this period, he also performed with artists Kathy Acker and Laurie Anderson, directed music videos for rock bands Talking Heads and Blondie, and organized showings of works by the singer and songwriter Patti Smith.
 He also wrote the book Private Elvis, containing photographs of American singer and actor Elvis Presley during Presley's time with the army, that he found in West Germany.
 Cortez was the NYC production advisor to Brian Eno on the no wave record No New York (1978) which was released by Island Records.

 In the late 1970s, the avant-garde music and art movement called No Wave came about in the downtown region of the city.
 In 1981, Cortez curated the group exhibition New York/New Wave to showcase a new generation of artists in the downtown art scene.
 The show was held at the P.S.
 1 Contemporary Art Center, now known as MoMA PS1, in Long Island City, Queens.
 It was a massive exhibition featuring over 100 artists including Andy Warhol, David Byrne, William S. Burroughs, Robert Mapplethorpe, Nan Goldin, Keith Haring, Fab Five Freddy, Futura 2000, and Ann Magnuson.
 The show brought Jean-Michel Basquiat to fame by attracting the attention of art dealers such as Annina Nosei and Bruno Bischofberger.
 In 1982, Basquiat introduced Cortez to his then-girlfriend Madonna, who invited Cortez to be her manager, but he declined to focus on curating art shows.
 He later declined an offer from Larry Gagosian for a directorship at his gallery.

 Cortez continued to work as an art agent and curator, working with Brian Eno, and on the Luciano Benetton and Frederick Roos collections.
 During the latter part of his career he was unsuccessful in trying to start a museum in Puerto Rico.
 He released an album, Traumdeutung, in 2014, which was an eclectic mix of music and sounds of his snoring.

 Cortez was a member of the authentication committee for the estate of Jean-Michel Basquiat, which ceased operation in 2012.